nazmulidris/exoplayer_learning/README.md

             // Release the player
             release()
         }
-        warn { "SimpleExoPlayer is released" }
+        info { "SimpleExoPlayer is released" }
     }
 ```